netx-ulx/NC/DiogoP_RLNC/README.md

+Requirements
+====
+To run this project you will need some tools first, such as Mininet, P4Runtime, etc.

+There are two ways to obtain these tools.
+ 1. You can follow the instructions in the Obtaining required software section in the following link: https://github.com/p4lang/tutorials
+ 2. You can also download a virtual machine that has all of the required software installed.
+You can obtain that VM here https://drive.google.com/uc?id=1f22-DYlUV33DsR88_MeMb4s7-1NX_ams&export=download.
+Then simply copy the folder ```DiogoP_RLNC``` to the ```/home/p4/Desktop/tutorials/exercises``` directory in the VM and you should be good to go.

 P4-RLNC Coding Switch
 =====
 This project consists of a network where Random Linear Network Coding is performed over the packets.